Generalized Bloch's Theorem for Cavity Exciton Polaron-Polaritons

-In this work, we restore Bloch's theorem for an exciton model strongly coupled to both photonic and phononic modes, giving rise to so-called exciton polaron-polaritons.
-This is achieved by performing a gauge-like transformation on the total system that changes the momentum frame from the exciton momentum to the polaron-polariton momentum.
-We demonstrate on a 2D exciton model how to formulate such a Hamiltonian, and demonstrate how the new framework drastically simplifies calculations of experimentally accessible observables like the dielectric function.
-By treating all degrees of freedom on the same footing while conserving translational symmetry, this theory opens the door to quantitatively accurate and symmetry-efficient simulations of cavity-modified quantum materials.
+In this work, we propose a generalized Bloch's theorem for an exciton model strongly coupled to both photonic and phononic modes, giving rise to so-called exciton polaron-polaritons.
+This is achieved by performing a gauge-like transformation on the total system that changes the momentum frame from the exciton momentum to the polaron-polariton momentum, a generalized total crystal momentum that combines the exciton center-of-mass (CoM) motion with the photon and phonon momenta.
+The resulting framework drastically simplifies calculations of experimentally accessible observables like the dielectric function.
+By treating all DOFs on the same footing while conserving translational symmetry, this theory opens the door to quantitatively accurate and symmetry-efficient simulations of cavity-modified quantum materials.
 This is particularly timely for Moir\'e superlattices and other van der Waals heterostructures,~\cite{Du2024NRP} whose very large real-space unit cells make existing polaron-polariton simulations that rely on site bases and broken translational symmetry prohibitively costly.~\cite{Chng2025NL,Xu2022NC, Blackham2025NL, Koshkaki2025a} The theory presented in this letter, however, does not suffer from the same shortcoming, and can be applied to existing inter-layer exciton models~\cite{Slobodkin2020PRL} for Moir\'e superlattice structures, incorporating strong exciton-boson coupling without breaking the translational symmetry.